 Okay, there are two of them.
 So, this loop will run two times.
 It will initialize input observations.
 It'll create detected object observation as also shown in the slides by passing bounding box in.

 And we initialize our bookkeeping structures.
+Let's run it.

 Let's look at the observation object.

 There are a couple of fields that are important here.
 This is the unique ID that we discussed.
 And then it's our bounding box in normalize organize.

 Now, if I run through, I'm going to hit this breakpoint because this case we're not using rectangles.

 This is where I create my sequence request handler.
 Now, I have my frame counter, I have my flag if something has failed, and I'm finally going to start my tracking sequence.
 As you can see, this is an infinite loop, and the conditions to get out of that loop is if the cancellation was requested, or if the movie has ended.

 I'm going to initialize my rect structure to keep the information for the graphical user in this interface to be displayed later, and I'm going to start iterating over my input observations, which we have to.
 For each one, I'm going to create a track object request.